-Students who withdraw before the second class meets are eligible for a full refund.
-A 75% refund will be given if a student withdraws before the third class.
+Students who withdraw from a block before the second class meets are eligible for a full refund.
+A 75% refund will be given if a student withdraws before the third class of the block.
 No refund will be given after the third class meeting.
+On-Line Class withdrawals are not eligible for a full refund.
+60% tuition refund is calculated during the first seven (7) calendar days of the semester; 35% during the second seven (7) calendar days; 25% during the third seven (7) calendar days.
+No refund is issued after the twenty-first (21) calendar day for On-Line Class withdrawals.
 Please note that policies governing financial aid may need to be considered in addition to the refund policies just stated.
 Students contemplating withdrawal from a class should contact the financial aid office to determine what effect, if any, withdrawing will produce.
 Most types of financial aid, including North Carolina Legislative Tuition Grant for North Carolina residents, require full-time status in order to qualify.
 Withdrawals must be completed before 5:00 PM when the Business, Registrar's and Financial Assistance offices close.
 Lifelong Learning students should always discuss proposed withdrawals with their advisor.